Refining the Complexity Landscape of Speed Scaling: Hardness and Algorithms: Towards a Combinatorial Algorithm for FE-ID**-C

-Consider an instance of FE-IDUU with two speeds:~$s_1$ and~$s_2$.
-For jobs~$1,\dots,n$, we assume that~$r_1\leq \dots \leq r_n$.
-Since we have unit size and unit weight jobs, ordering the jobs from earliest to latest release time (FIFO) gives an optimal completion ordering.
-In~\cite{ComplexitySpeedScaling} it is shown that the following algorithm computes optimal schedules for this variant.
-For ease of notation, we use~$\kappa_j$ and~$\Delta_j$ to denote the affection and shrinking energy of~$j$ during the algorithm (even though these values might change throughout the algorithm).
+Barcelo at al.~\cite{ComplexitySpeedScaling} show that the following algorithm computes optimal schedules for this variant.
+For ease of notation, we use~$\kappa_j$ and~$\Delta_j$ to denote the affection and shrinking energy of~$j$ during the algorithm (even though these values change throughout the algorithm).

-Note that once a job~$j$ reaches speed~$s_2$, we have~$\Delta_j=\infty$, and thus the algorithm will not speed~$j$ up any further.
+Note that, once a job~$j$ reaches speed~$s_2$, we have~$\Delta_j=\infty$, and thus the algorithm will not speed~$j$ up any further.

 Now consider an instance of FE-IDUU with an arbitrary number $k$ of speeds, say~$s_1,\dots,s_k$.
 In our opinion the following are the most natural generalizations of the two-speed algorithm.
 In the first one, simply run Algorithm~\ref{alg:UU_2speeds}.
-This means even if when a job~$j$ fully runs at~$s_2$, and~$\Delta_j$ has increased to~$\Delta_2$, the algorithm would still continue increasing the speed of ~$j$ if it still holds that~$\kappa_j\geq \Delta_j$.
+This means that, even if a job~$j$ fully runs at~$s_2$, and~$\Delta_j$ has increased to~$\Delta_2$, the algorithm increases the speed of~$j$ as long as~$\kappa_j\geq \Delta_j$ holds.

 For the second generalization, consider Algorithm~\ref{alg:generalization2}.